 Make sure to visit Central Karnataka for a stop in Bangalore, which is sometimes referred to as the Silicon Valley of India.
 The software and technology industry is booming here amidst the well-kept metropolis of landscaped avenues, lush parks, and a magnificent 18th-century botanical garden.

-Within Karnataka you will find architectural marvels, religious sites and spectacles, refreshing natural wonders, and an appreciation for the multi-faceted beauty of India.
+Within Karnataka you will find architectural marvels, religious sites and spectacles, refreshing natural wonders, and an appreciation for the multi-faceted beauty of southern India travel.